 Ford Fiesta Review

-The 2013 Ford Fiesta ranks 1 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 31 published reviews and test drives of the Ford Fiesta, and our analysis of reliability and safety data.
+The 2015 Ford Fiesta ranks 2 out of 17 Affordable Subcompact Cars.
+This ranking is based on our analysis of published reviews and test drives of the Ford Fiesta, as well as reliability and safety data.

 Other Cars to Consider